nsflabs/poundo/README.md

     -uf --userfile list of usernames to test
     -pf --passfile list of password to test
-    -policy --policy password policy to be applied [attempts,seconds] -h --host hostname/IP of the remote machine
+    -policy --policy password policy to be applied [attempts,seconds] -ip --host hostname/IP of the remote machine
 	-s --servername the computername or servername of the remote machine -v --verbose read output to terminal